Richard Riordan: The Los Angeles Examiner

 In early 2003, Riordan circulated a prototype of a locally-focused, sophisticated, and politically-independent weekly newspaper, The Los Angeles Examiner, he hoped to start publishing in June.
 It was, however, never published.
-Riordan put the project on hold when Governor Arnold Schwarzenegger, who defeated Grey Davis in the October 2003 recall election, appointed him California Secretary of Education.
+Riordan put the project on hold when Governor Arnold Schwarzenegger, who defeated Gray Davis in the October 2003 recall election, appointed him California Secretary of Education.
 He served in the position from 2003 until he resigned in 2005.

 Later political involvement

 Riordan continued to be involved in city politics after his mayoralty.
 In the 2001 Los Angeles mayoral election, Riordan endorsed his friend and adviser Steve Soboroff in the primary and Antonio Villaraigosa in the general election.
 In 2005, he backed former State Assembly Speaker Robert Hertzberg in the primary and Antonio Villaraigosa in the general election.
 In both races, he chose not to endorse James Hahn.

 Riordan played a role in City Council elections, supporting Bill Rosendahl, who won election in the Eleventh District in 2005; Monica Rodriguez, who lost to Seventh District Councilman Richard Alarcon in 2007; and Adeena Bleich, who lost to Paul Koretz and David Vahedi, who advanced to the runoff election.
-In 2013, Riordan endorsed Wendy Greuel for mayor.
+In 2013, Riordan endorsed Los Angeles City Controller Wendy Greuel for mayor.
 She ultimately was defeated by then-Council member Eric Garcetti.

 Personal life and legacy

 The Richard J. Riordan Central Library in Los Angeles is named after him.
 Riordan owned the Original Pantry Cafe, which operated in Los Angeles from 1924 to 2025, and Gladstones Malibu, which has been open since 1972.

 Riordan was married four times and had five children, two of whom predeceased him.
-He died at home in Brentwood on April 19, 2023, at age 92.
+He died at his home in Brentwood on April 19, 2023 at age 92.